Natooz/MidiTok/docs/midi_tokenizer.rst

 Limitations
 ------------------------

-Tokenizations using Bar tokens (:ref:`REMI`, :ref:`CPWord` and :ref:`MuMIDI`) only considers a 4/x time signature for now.
+Some tokenizations using Bar tokens (:ref:`REMI`, :ref:`CPWord` and :ref:`MuMIDI`) only considers a 4/x time signature for now.
 This means that each bar is considered covering 4 beats.
-:ref:`Octuple` supports it.
+:ref:`REMIPlus` and :ref:`Octuple` supports it.